-Human Resources
+Human Resources (EPA)

 There are 4 specialists dealing with radiological investigations and 2 dealing with automatic radiation monitoring.
-Separate division is responsible for Environmental Impact Assessment (8 specialists), however it deals with Environmental Impact assessments for all type of activities, not only related to management of spent fuel and radioactive waste.
+Separate department with eight divisions (including 6 regional divisions) is responsible for environmental impact assessment, strategic environmental assessment (about 50 specialists), however it deals with environmental impact assessments for all type of activities, not only related to management of spent fuel and radioactive waste.